Issues

 What Olga does not do here

-Olga lists issues.
-She does not identify patterns across them or recommend resolutions.
+Olga lists issues and surfaces direct connections.
+She does not identify patterns across history or recommend resolutions.

-- She will not tell you that several issues point to a recurring problem.
+- She will not tell you that several issues over months point to a recurring problem — that arrives with Insights in Phase 2.

 - She will not propose how to solve an issue or which to prioritize.